Last week, quite a few readers wanted to report an “error.” Here’s the story, from the 10 October (10/10/10!) issue:

 Pretty much, every story in This is True tells about an idiot doing something stupid.
 Are readers supposed to report the idiot’s “error” to me so I can “correct” it in the record?
 Obviously not.
 So why is this idiot any different?

-OK, so the real question is, why is it that so many people think it’s smart to say “No, it’s not!” so they can show off their “superior knowledge,” but actually instead show off how stupid they are?
+OK, so the real question is, why is it that so many people think it’s smart to say “No, it’s not!” so they can show off their “superior knowledge,” but actually instead are showing off how stupid they are?
 Or, at least, how slow their thinking is, even if they really ought to know better?

 At least quite a few people extended the humor of the situation, with a comment along the lines of, “Was he in the Congo to visit a zoo?”
-There’s the difference between an obliviot and someone who thinks to not only get the point, but to get an extra laugh.
+There is the difference between an obliviot and someone who thinks to not only get the point, but to get an extra laugh.

 But then, we knew that from the story!
 So there is no error in the story which needs to be “corrected” on the errata page.